MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-appx-ch1.md

 In this tutorial, only the MarsCuriosityRover model is used for demonstrating the clipping feature.
 You can follow the same steps and add a clipping feature for the rest of the models.

-## configuring eye tracking to highlight tooltips
+## Configuring eye tracking to highlight tooltips

 In this section, you will explore how to enable eye tracking in your project.
 For example, you will implement the functionality to highlight tooltips that are attached to MarsCuriosityRover's parts, while looking at them and hiding them, while you are looking away from them.